-EDITOR’S NOTE: Toastmasters International’s traditional education program ends on June 30, the last day of the 2019-2020 program year.
-After that, Pathways will be the sole education program.
+EDITOR’S NOTE: Toastmasters International’s traditional education program ended on June 30, 2020, making Pathways the sole education program.
 To mark the official transition, Toastmaster magazine is reprinting part of a 2016 article by Sue Stanley, Toastmasters’ senior instructional designer.
 It highlights the guiding spirit behind the creation of Pathways—that the program is not a departure from Toastmasters’ educational foundation, but, rather, an expansion and evolution of its principles.
 Some of the original content has been updated.

 Dr. Ralph C. Smedley wrote his first Toastmasters publication in 1928 to provide a small group of club members a framework for learning public speaking skills.
 It was with the same goal of member support that the Toastmasters International Pathways development team designed the Pathways program using the most current research in adult learning.